gdi/djbhash/README.md

-##djbhash - A simple hash table implementation using the DJB string hashing function.
+##djbhash - A simple c hash implementation using the DJB string hashing function.

 ### Usage:
 #### Initializing the hash table.